Data check: Elaine Thompson-Herah, Shelly-Ann Fraser-Pryce produce a 100m season for the ages

 Thompson-Herah crowned what she called an “amazing” season by scorching to victory in the 100m in a meet record of 10.65sec, finishing ahead of Britain’s Dina Asher-Smith (10.87) at the iconic Letzigrund Stadium.
 That mark was the 10th joint fastest all time and with this, she owns four entries in the top 10.

 “It has been a crazy season, a long one and a tiring one.
-I was so consistent because I was just keeping the faith in me and did not allow any negativity,” said the second fastest female sprinter ever.
+I was so consistent because I was just keeping the faith in me and did not allow any negativity,” said the second fastest female sprinter ever and the fastest woman alive at the end of her sensational season.

-“This year, it was a long season with ups and downs, but next year, the world record is definitely on my mind.”
+“This year, it was a long season with ups and downs, but next year, the world record is definitely on my mind,” she added, speaking about Florence Griffith-Joyner’s official world record that has stood since 1988.

 Fraser-Pryce, who won silver at the Olympics, has two timings this season that feature in the top 10.